opws/opws-dataset/docs/fields.md

 ## password.reset.flow.response.email.body, password.reset.randomize.response.email.body, password.reset.onetime.response.email.body

-A space-separated token string of data the reset mechanism responds with (usually via email):
+An array of data the reset mechanism responds with (usually via email):

 - username: Your username on the site.
 - firstname: A "first name" set on your profile.
 - lastname: A "last name" set on your profile.
 - url: a URL (possibly linked) to the page to reset the password.
 - link: A link (without the URL visible) to reset the password.
-- token: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.
+- code: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.
 - password: The random password, for "password.reset.randomize" and "password.reset.onetime" methods.
 - origin: Data identifying the source for the reset request, such as the IP address it was posted from.

 ## password.reset.flow.open.expects

-Space-separated string of things the password reset page expects before resetting the password.
+Array of things the password reset page expects as proof of identity before resetting the password.
 Tokens:

 - "origin" (IP address requesting the page must be the same IP the email was requested from)
+- "knowledge" (The answer to a "security question" set up with the account)

 ## password.reset.flow.response.expire, password.reset.onetime.response.expire